sandupal/Perceptron-One-Vs-Rest-Classification/README.md

  then designate $y = 2$ as the positive class, and all other digits as the negative class.
  For each image, do this two-way classi cation for all 10 digits.
 Train 10 perceptrons that will collectively learn to classify the handwritten digits in the MNIST dataset.
 Each perceptron will have 785 inputs and one output.
+For each image in the test set, find the overall test accuracy.
+ An example will be considered labeled correctly if the perceptron classication of the true label has the highest probability.
+So for instance, if the true label was 2 for an image, then it would be counted as correctly classified if the perceptron test of 2 vs. {0,1,3,4,5,6,7,8,9}
+ had the highest probability of all the 10 2-way classi cations.